September 8-9, 2016

 Kitty Westin is the founder of the Anna Westin Foundation which is now known as The Emily Program Foundation.
 She has spoken to millions of people about eating disorders through personal appearances and the media since her daughter’s death in 2000.
 She has been an outspoken advocate and she currently spends time in Washington DC…

-Chase Bannister is Founder, Senior Vice President, and Chief Strategy & Clinical Integrity Officer of Veritas Collaborative.
+Chase Bannister is the Co-Founder of Veritas Collaborative.
 Highly regarded for his emphasis on constituency-building and practice ethics, Chase carries an unmistakable zeal for advancing public awareness of eating disorders, evidence-based treatment, and access to care.
-A Licensed Clinical Social Worker, Chase is credentialed as a…
+A Licensed Clinical Social Worker, Chase is credentialed as a Certified Eating Disorder Specialist by the International Association of…

-Dr. Roberto Olivardia is a Clinical Instructor of Psychology at Harvard Medical School and Clinical Associate at McLean Hospital in Belmont, Massachusetts.
-He has been researching and treating boys and men with eating disorders for over 20 years.
-He maintains a private psychotherapy practice in Lexington, Massachusetts, where he specializes in the treatment of eating…
+Dr. Roberto Olivardia is a Clinical Instructor at Harvard Medical School.
+He has been researching and treating males with eating disorders for over 20 years.
+He maintains a private practice in Lexington, Massachusetts, where he specializes in the treatment of eating disorders, body dysmorphic disorder and OCD.
+He is co-author of The Adonis Complex.
+He…

 Dr. Kaplan is a graduate of Columbia College of Physicians and Surgeons in New York.
 He completed his pediatric residency at the Children’s National Medical Center in Washington, DC and then trained at the St. Jude Children’s Research Hospital in Memphis, TN.
 For the majority of Stuart’s career, he has dedicated his time navigating complex…